hiibolt/KnowledgeBase/pages/Graph Theory.md

 	- ### Degree
 	  Number of edges incident
 	- ### Distance
-	  The length of a shortest path between a given set of two vertices.
+	  The length of a shortest path (least # of edges) between a given set of two vertices.
 	- ### U-V Path
 	  Path from U to V is a sequence which alternates between vertices and edges which starts and ends with a vertex.
 For an edge to be listed, the vertex one element prior and the following vertex must be adjacent.